kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 For Cluster API to support propagating `Taint`s, it will need to:

 - implement its own mechanism for tracking what `Taint`s it owns.
+This will be similar to the implementation for annotations and labels.
+See [Changes to the Machine and MachinePool controllers](#changes-to-the-machine-and-machinepool-controllers) for more details.
 - ensure there are no conflicts with other actors by always setting the `metadata.resourceVersion` on API calls changing the taints on a Node.

 #### Propagation of taints

 A taint for a Node may be defined for different use-cases:

-- Taint's supposed to stay on the Node to ensure only certain workload runs on such a `Node` aka. `Always`:
+- Taints supposed to stay on the Node to ensure only certain workload runs on such a `Node` aka. `Always`:
-  - This taint are supposed to be set on the `Node` object as long as it is defined on its parent core CAPI object.
+  - These taints are supposed to be set on the `Node` object as long as it is defined on its parent core CAPI object.
-  - Example: Nodes where only run GPU related workload should run
+  - Example: Nodes where only GPU related workload should run
   - CAPI controllers should ensure via reconciliation that such a taint gets added again in case a third party removes it.
 - Taint's supposed to get added once to a Node aka. `Initialize`
   - This taints are supposed to be set **once** on the `Node` object.